Diogo Valente

-Diogo Jorge Moreno Valente (born 23 September 1984) is a Portuguese professional footballer who plays as a left winger for S.C.
-Salgueiros.
+Diogo Jorge Moreno Valente (born 23 September 1984) is a Portuguese professional footballer who plays as a left winger for Salgueiros.

 He totalled 193 Primeira Liga games and 18 goals for seven clubs, including as a fringe player for Porto and Braga.
 Having started his professional career at Boavista, he also played three top-flight campaigns for Académica, where he won the Taça de Portugal in 2012.

 Club career

 Boavista

 Valente was born in Aveiro.
 A product of Boavista FC's youth system, he made his professional debut for the northerners in the 2004–05 season and quickly established himself as first-choice as the team achieved two consecutive sixth places in the Primeira Liga.

 Previously, Valente served a one-year loan at G.D.
 Chaves in the Segunda Liga.

 Porto

 In July 2006, Valente signed for an undisclosed fee with FC Porto but, in January 2007, after appearing just once (albeit in an important match, a 1–1 away draw against Sporting CP), he was loaned to C.S.
 Marítimo, where he scored at C.D.
 Aves (another away fixture, same score).

 Valente was loaned again from 2007 to 2009, this time at Leixões S.C. which had returned to the top division for 2007–08.
 Alongside teammates Paulo Machado and Vieirinha, also loaned by Porto, he proved instrumental as the Matosinhos club not only retained its league status but finished in a best-ever sixth position the following campaign.